ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 Geographically speaking, areas in and around the downtown core tend have higher public transit use, something hardly surprising given our prior analyses on the spatial distribution of transit services in the area.
 However, variations within the downtown core should not be overlooked.

-In addition to geographical location, factors that impact transit use are diverse, distributed across demographic aspects covered by the census.
+In addition to geographical location, factors that impact transit use are diverse, distributed across most demographic aspects covered by the census.
 DA level variables in ethnicity, family structure, housing, immigration, labor and language all make to the top of importance.

 Access to transit does seem to affect people's transit use, with all other variables above taken into consideration.
 Both our models agree that number of services per capita in a DA's neighborhood area is a more important feature than the number of stops per capita.
 Our LASSO model does not even give the number of stops per capita a non-zero coefficient.
 This seems to suggest that the authority should pour more of their resources into strengthening transit services at existing locations, instead of setting up new stops.

 Exactly how important are transit services and stops?
 In fact, the two models diverge to a certain degree.
 What we can be confident about for now, however, is that number of transit services per capita is among the 5% most important numeric features, and is related to transit use positively.

-# Decision Recommendations
+# Decision recommendations

 How should our analyses inform decision makers?
 In the last section of this project, I will bring back the whole dataset and identify areas that GVA's transportation agency should pour its resources to.
 I will identify such areas in two ways:

-(1) I will create a hypothetical dataset (X_1) where each DA's `NBA_services_PC` increases by a fixed percentage point (10% of average current NBA_services_PC across all DAs in GVA, or about 1.2).
+(1) I will create a hypothetical dataset (`X_1`) where each DA's `NBA_services_PC` increases by a fixed percentage point (10% of average current NBA_services_PC across all DAs in GVA, or about 1.2 percentage points).
 I will then identify DAs where transit use rate increases the most, measured by percentage point increase.

-(2) I will create a hypothetical dataset (X_2) where each DA's `NBA_services_PC` increases by a fixed percentage (10%).
+(2) I will create a hypothetical dataset (`X_2`) where each DA's `NBA_services_PC` increases by a fixed percentage (10%).
 I will then identify as a percentage of current transit use rate increases the most, measured by percentage increase.

 ## Scenario 1: services per capita increases by a fixed amount